Riot police deploy in Iranian cities as people gather for Amini's memorial

 A wide range of Iranians have come out onto the streets, with some calling for the downfall of the Islamic Republic and chanting "Death to (Supreme Leader Ayatollah Ali) Khamenei".

-A witness in Saqez said the cemetery where Amini is buried was filled with members of the volunteer Basij militia and police.
+A witness said "several dozen men and women have gathered around Amini's grave at the Aichi cemetery in Saqez, chanting 'Woman, Life, Freedom'".
+Another witness in Saqez said the cemetery was filled with members of the volunteer Basij militia and riot police.

+"But people from all around the Kurdistan province are here.
+We are all mourning Mahsa's death together."

+Fearing the 40-day anniversary of Amini's death would fuel further violent protests, security police had warned her family not to hold a memorial procession or "their son will be arrested", rights groups said.

 "They tried to stop us from entering the cemetery ... but I managed to get in.
 I have not seen Mahsa's parents yet," the witness said.